AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	]
 	```

-	> [!IMPORTANT]
+	!!! important

-	> Direct Message channel IDs are reported within the REST API looking something like `74938777+93645911`, two user IDs separated with a `+`.
+  		Direct Message channel IDs are reported within the REST API looking something like `74938777+93645911`, two user IDs separated with a `+`.
 However, for whatever reason, the WebSocket server only accepts DM channel IDs when they are separated using an underscore (`_`).
 Make sure to find and replace these symbols before attempting to subscribe to those channels.

 	This step is already handled for you by most Faye libraries.
 However, if you're doing this manually via HTTP and not WebSockets, you will need to manually check for updates from the Faye server.